DeeKahy/UniNotes/docs/Math/probablility-theory/Lecture1.md

 - Zero vecotr vector of multiple 0
 - ones vector vector of multiple 1
 - e~i~ vector 0 with a singular 1 somewhere?
+vector with vectors within is called a list of vectors # could also be a matrix

 ### vectors of the same length can be added to each other making a new vector with added together values.